 Gdansk, Debinki 7, Poland

-Feasibility of Rehabilitation Delivery: Proportion of Participants Completing the Planned In-Person Rehabilitation Sessions
+Feasibility of Rehabilitation Delivery: Proportion of Participants Completing the Planned In-Person Rehabilitation Review Visits

-Proportion of participants who complete the planned in-person physiotherapy sessions within the rehabilitation period.
-Completion will be defined according to the individualized rehabilitation schedule, with successful completion operationalized as attendance at the minimum planned core session set.
+Proportion of participants who complete the planned in-person physiotherapy review visits during the 12-week rehabilitation period.
+Successful completion will be defined as attendance at the minimum planned core visit set, including baseline rehabilitation entry and at least the planned follow-up review visits required by the protocol.

 Time frame: From rehabilitation entry through completion of the rehabilitation period (approximately 12 weeks)